alchitry/alchitry.github.io/content/tutorials/lucid_v1/io-element.md

 ```
 {% end %}

 We need `ctr` to count from 0-9 so we set `TOP` to 9 to cap its value.
-Also we need to change `SIZE` to 4, as we only need 4 bits to represent 0-9.
+Also, we need to change `SIZE` to 4, as we only need 4 bits to represent 0-9.

 Because we don't need the decoders anymore, we can remove them and add our `seven_seg` module.